OCR Online Free — Extract Text from Images

 What Is OCR and How Does It Work?

 Optical Character Recognition (OCR) is the process of identifying text within an image and converting it into editable, searchable characters.
-When you scan a printed page or photograph a document, the result is a raster image — a grid of pixels.
-OCR software analyses that pixel grid, detects shapes that correspond to letters and numbers, and outputs the recognized text.
+When you scan a printed page or photograph a document, the result is a raster image — a grid of pixels with no concept of letters or words, just colored dots.

-This tool uses Tesseract.js, a WebAssembly port of the Tesseract OCR engine originally developed at HP and now maintained by Google.
-Tesseract is one of the most accurate open-source OCR engines available and supports over 100 languages in its full version, with 15+ of the most common languages available in this browser-based implementation.
+This tool uses Tesseract.js, a WebAssembly port of the Tesseract OCR engine.
+Tesseract was originally developed at Hewlett-Packard Laboratories in the 1980s, released as open source in 2005, and has been maintained by Google since 2006.
+It is one of the most accurate open-source OCR engines available.

 How to Extract Text from an Image

 Recognition time depends on image size and complexity.
 A simple typed page typically takes 3–10 seconds.
-Dense multi-column layouts or handwriting may take longer.
+Dense multi-column layouts or images with small text may take longer.

 Supported Languages